Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Risks of AI Scientists

-Section \ref{sec:llmsafety} presented general safeguards for LLMs and agents.
-Due to the severity of corresponding safety issues within the scientific domain, safety concerns are now being prioritized in select scientific agents.
+\nc{AI scientists could directly or indirectly produce harmful outputs.} \nov{A key concern lies in the gap between syntactic correctness and runtime safety.
+For example, in programming, both human programmers and AI agents like Copilot can write code that is syntactically correct and appears bug-free, yet may produce unexpected errors or incorrect outputs when deployed.
+Similarly, in chemical experiments, an AI scientist might follow all the correct procedural steps but still inadvertently generate toxic gases or dangerous byproducts during synthesis.
+While human experts can often anticipate and prevent such issues through their experience and knowledge, AI scientists may lack the capability to foresee potential dangerous outcomes.} \nc{A survey of recent studies on the risks of LLMs and agents is shown in Figure \ref{fig:safeguardframework} and Table \ref{relatedwork}.}

-Coscientist \citep{Boiko2023Natureagent} has proposed a chemical agent with scientific tool access and pointed out that agents confront safety risks with practical examples, raising a call for safety assurance on scientific agents.
-Addressing safety concerns, CLAIRify \citep{Yoshikawa2023CLAIRify} has designed specialized safety mechanisms for its chemical agents.
-Specifically, CLAIRify imposes high-level constraints on the order of material synthesis in experiment descriptions and task planning.
-Additionally, it restricts low-level manipulation and perception skills to prevent spills while transporting chemistry vials and beakers.
-Similarly, ChemCrow \cite{bran2023chemcrow} has introduced a safety tool that reviews user queries to prevent agents from inadvertently creating hazardous chemicals during the synthesis process following malicious commands.

-Furthermore, SciGuard \citep{he2023sciguard} has offered a specialized agent for risk control and a benchmark for safety evaluation, where various tools not only assist in executing synthesis instructions but also incorporate long-term memory to enhance safety.
-To evaluate the security of the current science models, SciGuard has developed a benchmark called SciMT-Safety.
-This benchmark evaluates the harmlessness of a model based on its ability to reject malicious queries and gauges its helpfulness based on how effectively it handles benign queries.
+Coscientist \cite{Boiko2023Natureagent} proposed a chemical agent with access to scientific tools and highlighted the safety risks agents confront, using practical examples to emphasize the need for safety assurance in \nc{AI scientists}.
+To address these safety concerns, ChemCrow \cite{bran2023chemcrow} introduced a safety tool that reviews user queries to prevent agents from inadvertently creating hazardous chemicals during synthesis in response to malicious commands.
+In addition to filters for user inputs, CLAIRify \cite{Yoshikawa2023CLAIRify} designed specialized safety mechanisms for its chemical agents.
+Furthermore, SciGuard \cite{he2023sciguard} developed a specialized agent for risk control that incorporates long-term memory to enhance safety.
+To evaluate the security of the current models, SciGuard created a benchmark called SciMT-Safety.
+This benchmark evaluates a model's harmlessness based on its ability to reject malicious queries and gauges its helpfulness based on how effectively it handles benign queries.